meshery/meshery/docs/pages/guides/meshmodel.md

 **Step 2.
 Accessing Meshmodel Summary**

-Select the **MeshModel Summary** tab.
+To view **MeshModel Summary** panel, select the **MeshModel Summary** tab.
 By doing so, you will be able to view all the models, components and relationships of MeshModel.

+The **MeshModel Browser Summary** provides a brief about all the different types of infrastructues that it manages, it models all the infrastructures that it manages.
+The model has a particular set of components.
+You can take advantage of MeshModel summary by looking about the configuration of a component from the data table.
+At present, in Meshery environment there are around 124 Models and these models have their components.

 <a href="{{ site.baseurl }}/assets/img/meshmodel/settings-meshmodel-summary.png"><img alt="MeshModel Summary" style="border-radius: 0.5%;" style="width:700px;height:auto;" src="{{ site.baseurl }}/assets/img/meshmodel/settings-meshmodel-summary.png" /></a>